finnhvman/matter/README.md

 Automated tests are executed in targeted browsers and manual testing is performed in supported browsers.

 Matter components are well-covered with **Visual Feature Tests** (**VFTs**).
 Visual Feature Tests verify certain visual parts of components like: dominant color, shape of corners (rounded/sharp), types of edges (outlined or not), shadows, and more.
 VFTs are executed for every component in various states (like hover, focus, active, etc. and their permutations) in targeted browsers.
-The tests reside in the `.spec.js` files in the component directories.
+VFTs reside in the `.spec.js` files of the components.

 ## 👋 Who Is This For?